zzzprojects/learn-orm/tutorials/dapper/multi-mapping.md

  - The second type, in this case `Book`, represents the child object.
  - The third type represents the return type, which happens to be `Author` again, which makes sense because `Author` is the parent.

 The temporary dictionary will store `Id` along with the author entity.
-Then inside the lambda, it will check to see have we already seen this author or not.
-We want to know have already seen this author or not.
+Then inside the lambda, it will check to see if we already seen this author or not.

 Let's call the `GetAuthorAndTheirBooks` method in the `Main` method.